Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Inferential methods and guarantees

-We note that \eqref{score:inference} is a special case of the class of estimating equations considered recently in an independent work of \cite{Dukes:etal:19}.
-Therein the authors also work under the Condition \eqref{eq:CindD}.
-While \eqref{eq:CindD} is stronger than the usual noninformative censoring, $C \indep T | (D, \bZ)$, however, observe that under the two models \eqref{model:aalen} and \eqref{model:D}, $D$ also plays the role of a `response' in relation to $Z$.
-When considering these two models simultaneously, it is perhaps natural to a certain extent to require that the censoring mechanism be independent of $D$ given $Z$.
-Nevertheless, under the usual condition, $C \indep T | (D, \bZ)$, we can also decouple $Y_i(t)$ and $D$ to similarly construct an orthogonal score, as stated in the following lemma. \begin{lemma} Assume $C \indep T | (D, \bZ)$ and models \eqref{model:aalen} and \eqref{model:D}, the score
+While \eqref{eq:CindD} is stronger than the usual non-informative censoring, $C \indep T | (D, \bZ)$, we observe that under the two models \eqref{model:aalen} and \eqref{model:D}, the pair $(T,D)$ plays the role of `response' in relation to $Z$.
+From this perspective, the assumption \eqref{eq:CindD} is in line with the typical non-informative censoring assumption.
+Nonetheless, we are also able to decouple $Y_i(t)$ and $D$ under the weaker condition $C \indep \ T \ | \ (D, \bZ)$, and similarly construct an orthogonal score, as stated in the following lemma. \begin{lemma} Under models \eqref{model:aalen} and \eqref{model:D}, and whenever $C \indep T | (D, \bZ)$, the score